WordPress/gutenberg/packages/block-editor/src/components/block-preview/README.md

 * **Type** `Int`
 * **Default** `100ms`

-It defines the delay before to start to calc the scale factor and position of the preview block.
+Defines a delay to be applied before calculating the scale factor and position of the preview block.

 ### `__experimentalOnReady`
 * **Type** `Function`